Electric boats making waves without the noise

 According to National Marine Manufacturers Association, sales of powerboats were up 12% in 2020 with more than 310,000 new sales, the highest numbers since before the recession of 2008.

-Boat rental companies have seen their numbers soar as well, including a 3,900% growth last summer for GetMyBoat, the world’s largest boat rental company.
+Boat rental companies have seen their numbers soar as well, including a 700% growth year-over-year growth for GetMyBoat, the world’s largest boat rental company.

-“In the rental cycle, it has become hugely popular because of the great activity for people who don’t necessarily want to buy a boat,” Trusedale said. ”You can kind of relate to what’s going on with COVID and allowing people to get outside.
+“In the rental cycle, it has become hugely popular because of the great activity for people who don’t necessarily want to buy a boat,” Truesdale said. ”You can kind of relate to what’s going on with COVID and allowing people to get outside.
 Boats are kind of like the perfect tool for social distancing.”

 The new era of electric boats, with the added power and limited environmental impact, are making it even more enjoyable.